 Communication

-Finally, some PaaS software helps app creators implement communications services like audio or video calls, chats, or social media into the final solution.
+Finally, some PaaS software helps app creators implement communications services like audio or video calls, chats, or social media into the final product.
 All without forcing them to build a proper real-time communications infrastructure.

 Need Help With PaaS?